Oil & Fuel

 - Use a fuel collar to put over fuel nozzles to absorb fuel ‘blow back’ up the fuel line and to catch unwanted drips when moving the fuel nozzle across the deck.

-- Never use a detergent to deal with spills – it will break up and only disperse the fuel or oil, causes more damage to the environment as the oil becomes more easily ingested by aquatic life.
+- Never use a detergent to deal with spills – it will only break up and disperse the fuel or oil, causing more damage to the environment as the oil becomes more easily ingested by aquatic life.
 The phosphates contained within many detergents also pollute the water and cause algal blooms that reduce oxygen levels in the water.

 - Store a spill kit on board in case of any accidental spills.
 This kit contains hydrophobic absorbent pads and booms, which absorb the oil/fuel from the water or land.
 As they are made from hydrophobic material they do not absorb the water and therefore allowing more oil/fuel to be absorbed and avoids the material getting soggy.

 - Use your own or ask marina/harbour staff for absorbent materials at refuelling pontoons to clean up any drips or spills on your boat or the pontoon before it is left to enter and pollute the water.